Here’s everything you need to know about inspecting a home during a pandemic.

 We are living in unprecedented times as the Coronavirus pandemic rolls on, continuing to affect everyday activities.
 This includes buying your dream home.

-While it’s true that the real estate market is still very much up and running with prospective buyers across Australia continuing their search for the right property, there are some new rules that everyone needs to heed in order to keep themselves and their communities safe.
+While it’s true that the real estate market is still very much up and running with prospective buyers across Australia continuing their search for the right property, there are some new rules that everyone needs to heed to keep themselves and their communities safe.

 So, what do you need to know about home inspections and open houses during COVID-19? buildtoday offers a quick rundown.

-Note the restrictions vary state to state and updates are frequently released.
+Note the restrictions vary from state to state and updates are frequently released.
 While all of this information was up to date at the time of writing (August 2020), it is always best to do your own research to ensure you’re abiding by the latest rules.

 Open homes are permitted in Queensland, but there are a couple of rules to keep in mind:

-The number of people permitted to enter a home is restricted to 50, with social distancing of 1.5 metres strongly encouraged.
+The number of people permitted to enter a home is restricted to 50, with the social distancing of 1.5 metres strongly encouraged.
 Agents must allow for 4 square metres of distance between each person at all times.
 If the home is less than 200 square metres in size, this limit is reduced to 2 one person per 2 square metres.

 Make sure you maintain good hygiene, washing or sanitising your hands before and after you enter a home.
 If you’re an agent, you must also maintain the cleanliness of the property, conducting frequent cleaning and disinfection.
 Masks are not required, but feel free to wear one if it makes you feel more comfortable.